-Checkout is your final opportunity to verify that the scores submitted to Sakai by your TA are indeed correct.
-If there are any discrepancies in the scores submitted by your TA, your proof of having earned a specific grade on a particular lab is the presence of that graded lab in your lab folder at the end of the semester.
+Checkout is your opportunity to verify that the scores submitted to me by your TA are indeed correct.
+If there are any discrepancies in the scores submitted by your TA to me, your proof of having earned a specific grade on a particular lab is the presence of that graded lab in your lab folder at the end of the semester.

 Each student will be assigned a drawer with glassware and equipment.
 At the beginning of the semester, the drawer contents will be checked for completeness.
-It is essential that you clean the equipment used after an experiment is completed.
+The drawer may be shared with other students over the course of a week, and therefore, it is essential that you clean the equipment used after an experiment is completed.
 The drawers may be checked sporadically.
-If glassware is broken, the student is responsible for obtaining a replacement item at the main stockroom from your Teaching Assistant.
-At the end the semester, the drawer will be checked out again for completeness/cleanliness.
+If glassware is broken, the student is responsible for requesting a replacement item.
+At the end the semester, the drawer will be checked out again for completeness.